codingMustache/codingMustache/README.md

 ## Daily Trivia

-Laserjet and inkjet printers are both examples of what type of printer?
+In &quot;Hexadecimal&quot;, what color would be displayed from the color code? &quot;#00FF00&quot;?
- 1. Non-impact printer
+ 1. Green
- 2. Daisywheel printer
+ 2. Yellow
- 3. Impact printer
+ 3. Blue
- 4. Dot matrix printer
+ 4. Red

 <details>
   <summary>Answer</summary>
-  Non-impact printer
+  Green
 </details>